Poul Harremoës Award

 Rules for the administration of the award

-The award is given to the presentation of novel and ideally provocative ideas relating to developments in urban drainage by young authors (up to 35 years old), who are the first paper authors and have indicated their interest to enter this competition.
+The award is given to the presentation of novel and ideally provocative ideas relating to developments in urban drainage by early career academics (PhD awarded a maximum of three years before the International conference on Urban Drainage (ICUD) abstract deadline), who are the first paper authors and have indicated their interest to enter this competition.

-The two assessment criteria for the award are:
+The three assessment criteria for the award are:

-• Innovation, originality and promotion/development of new concepts in urban drainage, and
+● Innovation, originality, and promotion/development of new concepts in urban drainage (50%),

 List of previous winners